OGG to FLAC Converter

 How It Works

-1. Add your OGG files Drag and drop OGG files onto the page, or click to pick them from your file browser.
+1. Add your OGG files Drag OGG files onto the page, or click to pick them from your file browser.
+Batch uploads are fine.

 Features